Upcoming Activities

 - Literature on cartographic standards from member countries.

 - Discussions and meeting on Map Standards and symbology.
-Members of the
+Members of the advisory group meeting and exchanging information.

 - Possiblity of attending the International Cartographic Association